MicrosoftDocs/fabric-docs/docs/real-time-intelligence/event-streams/add-destination-activator.md

    :::image type="content" source="./media/add-manage-eventstream-destinations/eventstream-destination-activatorconfiguration.png" alt-text="Screenshot showing the activator configuration." lightbox="./media/add-manage-eventstream-destinations/eventstream-destination-activatorconfiguration.png" :::

-1. After you select on the Add button, you can see a Activator destination on the canvas that is linked to your eventstream.
+1. After you select on the Add button, you can see an Activator destination on the canvas that is linked to your eventstream.

    :::image type="content" source="./media/add-manage-eventstream-destinations/eventstream-destination-add-activator.png" alt-text="Screenshot showing the new activator destination." lightbox="./media/add-manage-eventstream-destinations/eventstream-destination-add-activator.png" :::